sebpwhite/Adafruit_ADS1115_Fast/README.md

 Adafruit_ADS1015
 ================

-Driver for TI's ADS1015: 12-bit Differential or Single-Ended ADC with PGA and Comparator
+Particle Photon Library for TI's ADS1X15: 12 and 16-bit Differential or Single-Ended ADC with PGA and Comparator